 As the food in the jar is being processed oxygen will be pushed out of the jar.
 As the food cools the lid will be sucked down and the rubber seal will form a tight seal protecting the food from any further contamination.

-Even if they are "new in the box" you need to inspect them.
-Make sure they are not bent and check the rubber sealing compound.
-It needs to be rubbery and not dried out.
+Even if the seals you purchase are "new in the box" you need to inspect them.
+Make sure they are not bent and more importantly check the rubber sealing compound.
+It needs to be rubbery, soft and not dried out.

 However when I heated them before placing them on my jars I noticed that the sealing compound was peeling.
 Definitely not usable.
 The sealing compound was totally dried out.
 Very flat.
 No rubbery feeling to them at all.
 They were just too old.